saitamasahil/skyscraper/docs/CONFIGINI.md

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`

+#### tidyDesc="true"

+Cleans up some misformatting in scraped description:
+    1. Heading and trailing spaces are stripped
+    2. Multiple spaces between sentences are reduced to one space
+    3. Bulletpoint beginning with * or ● are replaced with a dash
+    4. Stylized ellipsis (… Unicode:`&#8230;`) is replace with three dots
+    5. Multiple exclamation marks are reduced to one, unless for games titles are explicitly typed like that, like 'Super Punch-Out!!'.
+(Quoting Terry Pratchett: 'Multiple exclamation marks,' he went on, shaking his head, 'are a sure sign of a diseased mind.' -- in Eric)

 #### jpgQuality="95"
 Sets the default jpg quality when saving image resources to the cache.
 This will be ignored if `--flags noresize` is set.
 Default is 95.